 When you fail to update your website, you miss out on plenty of cool integrations and plugins that can be integrated into your web page.
 More and more of these pop up every day.
 A major reason to keep your website updated is to add such technologies, given that they are most likely incompatible with older servers.
 New possibilities become real each day with technology: everything is possible.
 But only if your website is up-to-date.

 So Why Upgrade your Website?

-As technology evolves it often becomes evident that certain aspects of your website just aren’t working as well anymore.
+As technology evolves, it often becomes evident that certain aspects of your website just aren’t working as well anymore.
 Factors such as search engine rankings, loading times, and security are important.
-But at the end of the day, the main reasons why your website should be updated is for your visitors to have the very best experience.
+But at the end of the day, the main reason why your website should be updated is for your visitors to have the very best experience.